Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 4. Yoga poses.

 I start with three cat/cow poses and then do three half sun salutations.
 This gets my spine warmed up and the blood flowing.
 Since I've started doing this every morning I'm now able to (barely) touch my toes, which is a long way from where I was a couple of years ago.
 It's a testament to how small changes over time can make a big difference.

 5. Essential Oils.

 After I get ready I put a mix of 1 drop of this peppermint oil and 1 drop of this lavender oil on my temples, forehead, and behind my ears.
 This wakes me up and gets rid of the morning fogginess.
 Then, I use a product called Tummy Rub by Rocky Mountain Oils, a drop or two on my stomach, liver area, and sternum to help with digestion throughout the day.

-When I'm ready for the day I prepare a healthy breakfast.
+When I'm ready for the day I prepare breakfast.
 May people skip breakfast, but because I need to take my morning pills I need at least a little something in my stomach.
-Most days I have my Nutrition-Packed Go-To Every Day Smoothie and a scrambled egg.
+Most days I have a smoothie and a scrambled egg.

 After that I'm ready to start my day.